 Aims of the course

-This qualification does not lead to employment.
+This qualification is intended for candidates who have already acquired a recognised qualification in counselling skills and want to: - Take the next step in training to become a counsellor - Learn more about counselling theory ethics and mental health - Be prepared for work as a professional counsellor in an agency setting This qualification does not lead to employment.
 It is designed as a pre- practitioner training for professional counselling qualifications but it could also lead to employment in a related field.

-You can go onto to develop your skills by taking a Level 4 certificate, or apply for a role in the industry.
+You can go onto to develop your skills by taking a Level 4 certificate or apply for a role in the industry.

 Classrooms and learning resource centre.

-When you're deciding what to study post-16, it's important to think about where your course will lead.
-If you study for a vocational qualification in health and social care, you'll be starting on a career path with lots of opportunity for progression ? and a good salary in your sights.
+What can I earn in the health and social care industry?
+When you're deciding what to study post-16 it's important to think about where your course will lead.
+If you study for a vocational qualification in health and social care you'll be starting on a career path with lots of opportunity for progression and a good salary in your sights.